Nicola Masini

 Nicola Masini (born 1965) is an Italian scientist with CNR, noted for his work on exploring traces of Andean civilizations in Peru and Bolivia using spatial technologies and Remote Sensing.

 Biography

-He graduated in Engineering in 1990.
+Masini graduated in Engineering in 1990.
 He became Researcher with the Consiglio Nazionale delle Ricerche in 1995, Senior scientist at CNR-IBAM in 2003, Research Director of CNR-Institute of heritage Science in 2020, Professor of Fundamentals of Restoration at the University of Basilicata since 2002, Editor in Chief of Heritage.
-His dominant scientific interest is the application and the development of new approaches to archaeological research by integrating satellite remote sensing, LiDAR and geophysical prospecting.
+His dominant scientific interest is the application and the development of new approaches to archaeological research by integrating satellite remote sensing, LiDAR, and geophysical prospecting.

-He has been directing Italian Conservation heritage and Archaeogeophysics Mission in Peru since 2007.
+He has directed Italian Conservation heritage and Archaeogeophysics Mission in Peru since 2007.
 From 2007 to 2015, he has been directing several scientific investigations at the Nasca ceremonial center of Cahuachi, Pachacamac, Tiwanaku, Machu Picchu, Chankillo, Kuelap, and a number of archaeological sites in the Nasca Province and Lambayeque region.